bricomp/Nextion-Library/README.md

 #### PLEASE ALSO READ THE Nextion.h DOCUMENT IN Resources

+To view this document WITH graphic immages see README.pdf

+Alternatively download the complete library resource and README.md will suddenly and miraculously display the graphic images.

 This ReadMe is a little wordy but tries to explain all the nuances of using Nextion.
 For a more concise explanation see the Nextion.h file or the information in resources.

 Use this code as a framework to produce your own Nextion Library.